3 Top Cruise Ship Stocks To Buy In 2021

 1. Carnival Cruise Lines (CCL)

 Carnival, the world’s largest cruise line operator, cruises to destinations all over the world.
-In 2021, Carnival’s Costa Cruises will travel to the Mediterranean.
-Planning to set sail again in July, the cruise line puts the health and safety of its passengers first.
-This is a big deal as the world begins to reopen.
+The cruise line’s Carnival Pride begins sailing again on Sept.
+12 from Baltimore, Md. to the Bahamas– the first ship to set sail from the Baltimore cruise terminal in 18 months.
+This is a big deal as the world continues to reopen.

 2. Royal Caribbean Cruises Limited (RCL)

 Royal Caribbean is the second largest in cruise line operations, after Carnival, and includes three popular subsidiary cruise lines: Royal Caribbean International, Celebrity Cruises and Silversea Cruises.
-Over the past year, RCL stock has been up over 75%.
+Over the past year, RCL stock is up over 35%.

 - Adjusted passenger capacity